-Students will come to understand major web application flaws and their exploitation and, most importantly, learn a field-tested and repeatable process to consistently find these flaws and convey what they have learned to their organizations.
+In this course, students will come to understand major web application flaws and their exploitation.
+Most importantly, they'll learn a field-tested and repeatable process to consistently find these flaws and convey what they have learned to their organizations.
 Even technically gifted security geeks often struggle with helping organizations understand risk in terms relatable to business.
 Much of the art of penetration testing has less to do with learning how adversaries are breaking in than it does with convincing an organization to take the risk seriously and employ appropriate countermeasures.
 The goal of SEC542 is to better secure organizations through penetration testing, and not just show off hacking skills.
-The course will help you demonstrate the true impact of web application flaws through exploitation.
+This course will help you demonstrate the true impact of web application flaws through exploitation.